keylime/keylime/README.md

 RESTful APIs.

 Keylime consists of three main components; The verifier, registrar and the agent.
-The verifier computes the measurements of the cryptographic TPM quotes accessed by the agents communication with the hosts TPM chip.
+The verifier continuously verifies the integrity state of the machine that the agent is running on.
 The registrar is a database of all agents registered with Keylime and hosts the public keys of the TPM vendors.

-Lastly is the agent, which is deployed to the remote machine that is to be measured or provisoned with secrets stored within an encrypted payload released by the TPM.
+The agent is deployed to the remote machine that is to be measured or provisoned with secrets stored within an encrypted payload released by the TPM.